 182nd Military Committee in Chiefs of Defence Session - NATO Headquarters, Brussels, Belgium

 The Military Committee, NATO’s highest Military Authority, will meet in Chiefs of Defence (CHODs) Session on 14 and 15 January 2020, at NATO Headquarters, Brussels, Belgium.
-Air Chief Marshal Sir Stuart Peach, Chairman of the Military Committee, will preside over the sessions and will be supported by General Tod Wolters (Supreme Allied Commander Europe, SACEUR) and General André Lanata (Supreme Allied Commander Transformation, SACT).
+Air Chief Marshal Sir Stuart Peach, Chairman of the Military Committee, will preside over the sessions and will be supported by General Tod Wolters (Supreme Allied Commander Europe, SACEUR) and General André Lanata (Supreme Allied Commander Transformation, SACT).<!IoRangePreExecute>

 The Allied Chiefs of Defence will meet to discuss the outcomes of the Leaders’ Meeting held in London last December.
 The Chiefs of Defence will provide the guidance for the development of the necessary requirements to implement the measures agreed by the Heads of State and Government.
 The two-day meeting will focus on NATO’s Deterrence and Defence Posture, including the Deterrence and Defence Euro-Atlantic Area Concept, the Enablement of SACEUR’s Area of Responsibility as well as NATO’s Operations, Missions and Activities.
 The Chiefs of Defence will also hold a special session with Partner Georgia.